Financials

 Review of Performance

-The Group’s revenue derived mainly from the ATE and FAS segments, with each contributing approximately 65.4% and 34.6% respectively of the Group’s total revenue in FYE 31 December 2023.
+The Group’s revenue was mainly contributed by the ATE and FAS segments, constituting approximately 36.0% and 63.9% respectively for the FYE 31 December 2024.

 The following table sets out revenue breakdown by customers' segment for the Group: